-For Fiscal Year 2020, and subsequent years, strategic plans will be due on September 6th, alongside budget request to OPB.
-This will allow for a more direct link between agency strategic plans, budget requests, and agency direction.
-All agencies will be required to submit a new plan that aligns with the Governor's priorities.
+For Fiscal Year 2021, Strategic Plans will be due on September 1st, alongside Budget Requests, to your OPB Budget analyst.
+This allows for a more direct link between agency strategic plans, budget requests, and agency direction.
+All agencies will be required to submit a new or updated plan that aligns with the Governor's priorities.
+Updates should only be made to Fiscal Year 2020 Strategic Plans that were approved by OPB.

 Plans should show innovation and thought in improving business practices.
 This plan is not intended to be a wish list, but rather reflect strategic thought about an agency's future.
-Agency plans should be fouryear plans, which cover FY 2020 - 2024.
+Agency plans should be four-year plans, which cover FY 2020 - 2023.
 Agencies should also include a mission statement, vision statement and environmental scan, which would address some of the statutory requirements for their plans.
 Plan Development